Gbomai Bestman | email@example.com

 the sacred bond of motherhood as well as a sound foundation of womanhood.

-Gbomai is a member of the American College of Healthcare Executives, the Greater Silver Spring Chamber of Commerce, the Who’s Who Historical Society of Professionals,
+Gbomai is a member of the American College of Healthcare Executives, the Greater Silver Spring Chamber of Commerce, and the Who’s Who Historical Society of Professionals.

 She is happily married to Bodger Johnson, also a graduate of Howard University and an entrepreneur.
 They have four beautiful children and live in Sandy Spring, Maryland.